Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 ------
 ## Releases

 We use [semantic versioning](https://semver.org/).
-When starting a new minor release series like `1.11`, we create a new Git branch `1.11` and then selectively cherry-pick any bug fixes from `main` into that release.
+When starting a new minor "release series" like `1.11`, we create a new Git branch `1.11`.
+That allows us to keep making breaking changes to `main` without impacting prior releases.
+We can then cherry-pick relevant bug fixes from `main` to the release branch like `1.11`.

-So, the release process changes whether you are starting a new minor release series (like `1.11` or `1.12`) vs. releasing later versions of the series.
-The first release in a new series will be `1.x.0rc1`, e.g. `1.11.0rc1`.
+The release process changes whether you are releasing the very first `rc1` for that minor release series, e.g. `1.11.0rc1` or `1.12.0rc1`.
+Otherwise, all other releases follow the same process.

+### Process for `rc1` releases

+1. Bump the version:
+   1. `git checkout main`
+   2. `git pull upstream main`
+   3. `git checkout -b release-<release-name>`, e.g. `release-1.11.0rc1`
+   4. Bump `setup.py` and `qiskit_sphinx_theme/__init__.py` to use the new version, e.g. https://github.com/Qiskit/qiskit_sphinx_theme/pull/207
+   5. PR the change and land it
+2. Push the Git tag:
+   1. `git checkout main`
+   2. `git pull upstream main` to pull the version bump.
+If other commits have landed since the version bump, use `git revert --hard <sha>` to change to the version bump's commit (you can find the SHA with `git log --oneline`).
+   3. `git tag <full-version>`, e.g. 1.11.0rc1
+   4. `git push upstream <full-version>`
+3. Create the new Git branch:
+   1. Make sure that you are still on `main` and on the commit of the version bump.
+   2. `git checkout -b <minor-release-version>`, e.g. `1.11`.
+This should not include the patch version.
+   3. `git push upstream <minor-release-version>`
+4. Follow the instructions in the section "Final steps shared by both processes".

+### Process for all other releases

-1. (If this is _not_ the first release in the series) Cherry-pick all relevant changes to the release branch, e.g. `1.11`:
+1. Cherry-pick all relevant changes to the release branch, e.g. `1.11`:
    1. Look for PRs that have the label `needs cherrypick`: https://github.com/Qiskit/qiskit_sphinx_theme/issues?q=label%3A%22needs+cherrypick%22+
    2. `git fetch --all`
    3. `git checkout <release-branch>`, e.g. `1.11`.